wallapatta/wallapatta/readme.md

 ##Overview

-Wallapatta uses indentation to specify the hierarchy of content, and identify the context each component belongs to.
+Wallapatta uses indentation to specify the hierarchy of content.

 ```
 ###Heading1